Ayesha322-hub/BSDSF23A031-OS-A02/REPORT.md

 S_IXGRP → executable by the group

 S_IXOTH → executable by others

+Feature 7 - Recursive listing

+Q1: Base Case in a Recursive Function

+A base case is the condition that stops a recursive function from calling itself forever.
+It’s like the “exit point” for the recursion.

+In our recursive ls, the base case happens when the function encounters a file or an empty directory.
+At that point, it does not make any further recursive calls, which prevents an infinite loop.

+Q2: Why Construct the Full Path

+When making a recursive call, we need the full path like "parent_dir/subdir" instead of just "subdir".

+If we only used "subdir", the program would look for that folder in the current working directory, not inside the parent directory.
+This would cause errors or the program would miss files in nested folders.
+Using the full path ensures the function correctly finds and lists all files in subdirectories.
 If any of these bits are set, it means the file can be run, so we print it in green.